 Il est temps de prendre ce parti.
 Toutes les autres nations nous haïssent et nous envient.
 Et nous, ne les envions point si elles s’enrichissent : tant mieux pour elles et aussi pour nous ; elles nous prendront davantage de nos denrées, elles nous apporteront davantage des leurs et de leur argent.
 Détestable principe que celui de ne vouloir notre grandeur que par l’abaissement de nos voisins !
 Il n’y a que la méchanceté et la malignité du coeur de satisfaites dans ce principe, et l’intérêt y est opposé.

 It’s time make that choice.
 All other nations hate us and envy us.
 But let’s not envy them if they get rich.
 Good for them, and good for us to.
 They will take more of our products and bring us more of theirs and of their money.
 It is a despicable principle to want our greatness only through lowering our neighbors!
-Only wickedness and malevolence of the heart are gratified by this principle, and interest is its opposite.
+Only wickedness and malevolence of the heart are gratified by this principle, which is contrary to our interests.

 Laissez faire, for God’s sake !
 Laissez faire !